nf-core/sarek/docs/output.md

 #### DeepVariant

 [DeepVariant](https://github.com/google/deepvariant) is a deep learning-based variant caller that takes aligned reads, produces pileup image tensors from them, classifies each tensor using a convolutional neural network, and finally reports the results in a standard VCF or gVCF file.
+For further documentation take a look [here](https://github.com/google/deepvariant/tree/r1.4/docs).

 For normal samples only:

 **Output directory: `results/variantcalling/<sample>/deepvariant`**

-- `<sample>.vcf.gz` and `<sample>.vcf.gz.tbi`
+- `<sample>.deepvariant.vcf.gz` and `<sample>.deepvariant.vcf.gz.tbi`
   - `VCF` with Tabix index
-- `<sample>.g.vcf.gz` and `<sample>.g.vcf.gz.tbi`
+- `<sample>.deepvariant.g.vcf.gz` and `<sample>.deepvariant.g.vcf.gz.tbi`
   - `.g.VCF` with Tabix index

 #### FreeBayes